1926 Ontario general election

 The 1926 Ontario general election was the 17th general election held in the Province of Ontario, Canada.
 It was held on December 1, 1926, to elect the 112 Members of the 17th Legislative Assembly of Ontario ("MLAs").

-Background
+Campaign

 The United Farmers of Ontario decided to withdraw from electoral politics after having been defeated in the 1923 election, and most of its MPPs redesignated themselves as Progressives with former UFO Attorney-General William Edgar Raney becoming party leader.
 Nevertheless, several MPPs, including Raney himself, continued to run as candidates endorsed by local UFO associations.

 Leslie Oke and Beniah Bowman were opposed to Raney's leadership as he was not a farmer.
 They were also opposed to the creation of a new Progressive Party which would not focus exclusively on farmers' issues, so they chose to remain as UFO MPPs.
 Bowman later resigned from the legislature before the election.

+The Ontario Conservative Party, led by Howard Ferguson, was re-elected for a second term in government.
+There were several disputes in the selection of candidates: in Port Arthur, Donald Hogarth was one of two Conservative candidates—the other being the incumbent Francis Keefer—who were selected in parallel meetings arising from a dispute over the validity of the list of delegates.

+The principal issue of the campaign was the government's proposal to repeal the Ontario Temperance Act, replacing prohibition with government control of liquor sales.
+The Daily British Whig described it as "the greatest issue that has ever been placed before [the voters]".
+The Liberal and Progressive parties both campaigned against repeal, and one of Ferguson's ministers, William Folger Nickle, resigned from the cabinet and ran for re-election against the government as a Prohibitionist candidate.
+Raney proposed that the Progressives and Liberals work in concert to support a single dry ticket in certain ridings, which led to the nomination of 27 Prohibitionist candidates.
+In other ridings, the two parties tended to avoid campaigning against each other, in order to minimize the split of the temperance vote.

+The Conservatives fielded candidates in all but two ridings, and three of them were returned by acclamation.
+In 54 two-way contests, the Liberals declined to field a candidate in favour of an ally considered more likely to gain votes.
+There were only 15 three-cornered races, one four-way and one five-way battles.

+Several Liberals, protesting their party's temperance stand, chose to stand as Independent-Liberals.